- How to solve problems preventing you from connecting to a WLAN network?

 - Pull down and select “Connect to Internet”

 - Select the network, type in the new password and tap “Connect”

 Check with your network administrator which encryption protocol the network uses.
-Sailfish OS supports WEP, WPA/WPA2 PSK and WPA-EAP (WPA2-Enterprise).
-Other encryptions are not yet supported.
+Sailfish OS supports WPA/WPA2 PSK and WPA-EAP (WPA2-Enterprise) (see the notes below about WEP).
+Other encryption standards are not yet supported.
 In addition, check if the network requires more advanced settings like proxies or IP addresses.
 Those can be tweaked by going to “Settings > System > WLAN”, then pressing and holding the network until the popup menu opens and selecting “Edit”.